mnmpdadish/dvmc/README.md

 It is possible that you do not have the permission to execute the command "make install" on your cluster.
-In that case, change the default install directory to your home (it will create a bin directory there) with the option -DCMAKE_INSTALL_PREFIX:PATH=$HOME in cmake.
+In that case, make sure you choose an install directory for which you have permission, in the example above, we chose $HOME/bin to be the directory of installation.

-With this custom path, you need to create the ~/bin/ and make this directory execuable by adding this line to the ~/.bashrc (if this file does not exist, create it):
+With this custom path, you need to create the ~/bin/ directory and make it execuable by adding this line to the ~/.bashrc (if this file does not exist, create it):

 export PATH=$PATH:$HOME/bin/